Jitsuzo Nakata and his family came to America from Japan in 1899 and opened a barber shop on Bainbridge Island.

-In 1985, the company opened its first store on the east side of Puget Sound – Ballard Market.
-The store, since remodeled, is open 24 hours and located a block north of Northwest Market Street on 15th Avenue Northwest in Ballard.
+In 1985, the company opened its first store on the east side of Puget Sound – Ballard Market, a block north of Northwest Market Street on 15th Avenue Northwest in Ballard.

 In 1990, Central Market Shoreline opened, initially as Shoreline Price Chopper.
 It underwent a major expansion and reopened as a Central Market in January 2000 with a 10,000-square-foot produce market, 52-foot-long meat service counter and live shellfish tanks.
 This store, which launched the vision of “Celebrating Fresh!” is located just west of Aurora Avenue North at 155th Street.